truth table: test_truth_table_tests

 AssertionError: False is not true

-the test is green again, I will use “or” the next time I see != in these tests
+the test is green again.
+Note to self - use “or” the next time I see != in these tests.
+I remove the other return statement

-then rewrite the return statement in terms of “not” since it happens 2 times
+the test is still green.
+I remove the second return statement and change the first return statement in terms of “not” since it happens 2 times

 the terminal shows SyntaxError